 Applicants must provide an audited financial statement dated within 12 months of the application deadline, plus an interim balance sheet dated within 6 months of the application deadline, and statement from the chief executive or operating officer and the chief financial officer of the applicant stating that the balance sheet fairly presents the financial position of the applicant to the best of each person's knowledge and belief.
-Applicant must have net liquid assets equal to a minimum of 3% of the permanent mortgage loans of the proposed development, including any mortgage loans for developments previously approved, but not yet placed in service.
-Alternatively, if this requirement cannot be met, the applicant may provide confirmation from the equity provider of its acceptance of applicant's financial capabilities.
+Applicant must have net liquid assets equal to a minimum of 3% of the permanent mortgage loans of the proposed development, and any mortgage loans for developments previously approved, but not yet placed in service.

-All development team members must complete and submit the form litigation disclosure.
+This percentage is calculated as follows: Net Liquid Assets / (permanent mortgage loans of proposed development + permanent mortgage loans of not yet placed in service projects) > .029 Alternatively, if this requirement cannot be met, the applicant may provide confirmation from the equity provider of its acceptance of applicant's financial capabilities.
+Development team members including Applicant, Owner, and Consultant as applicable must complete and submit the form litigation disclosure.
 DSHA reserves the right to bar any member of the development team, up to and including the sponsor, on the basis of substantial litigation exposure which exposes either risk to the financial soundness of the organization or raises concerns about the organization's competency.